Food security: Access

 Food access refers to the affordability and allocation of food, as well as the preferences of individuals and households.
 The UN Committee on Economic, Social and Cultural Rights noted that the causes of hunger and malnutrition are often not a scarcity of food but an inability to access available food, usually due to poverty.
 Poverty can limit access to food, and can also increase how vulnerable an individual or household is to food price spikes.
 Access depends on whether the household has enough income to purchase food at prevailing prices or has sufficient land and other resources to grow its food.
 Households with enough resources can overcome unstable harvests and local food shortages and maintain their access to food.

 There are two distinct types of access to food: direct access, in which a household produces food using human and material resources, and economic access, in which a household purchases food produced elsewhere.
 Location can affect access to food and which type of access a family will rely on.
 The assets of a household, including income, land, products of labor, inheritances, and gifts can determine a household's access to food.
 However, the ability to access sufficient food may not lead to the purchase of food over other materials and services.
 Demographics and education levels of members of the household as well as the gender of the household head determine the preferences of the household, which influences the type of food that is purchased.
-A household's access to enough nutritious food may not assure adequate food intake for all household members, as intrahousehold food allocation may not sufficiently meet the requirements of each member of the household.
+A household's access to adequate nutritious food may not assure adequate food intake for all household members, as intrahousehold food allocation may not sufficiently meet the requirements of each member of the household.
 The USDA adds that access to food must be available in socially acceptable ways, without, for example, resorting to emergency food supplies, scavenging, stealing, or other coping strategies.

-Socially transmitted stereotypes and beliefs about certain groups can lead to discrimination and potentially to marginalization, resulting in exclusion from social and economic life.
-For example, when individuals cannot participate in the cultural norms in their community, such as having access to food to celebrate religious or cultural holidays due to exclusion from society, it can increase their chance of being food insecure.
-Specifically, their social and psychological well-being will not be fulfilled.
-In particular, indigenous peoples are at a higher risk of food insecurity due to exclusion, evidenced by the higher rates of stunting in indigenous communities (e.g. Guatemala) compared to non-indigenous communities.
-This can also be attributed to the inability to protect access to traditional foods and bio-cultural resources that form the basis of their diet.

-Culture shapes eating and meal patterns, and can determine ingrained rituals such as when and how a meal is eaten and prepared.
-Resettled refugees, for example, can face difficulties assimilating to the new cultural ways of eating and navigating the new food environment, placing them at a higher risk of food insecurity despite having physical access to food.
+The monetary value of global food exports multiplied by 4.4 in nominal terms between 2000 and 2021, from US$380 billion in 2000 to US$1.66 trillion in 2021.